codama-idl/codama/packages/visitors/README.md

 ### `getDefinedTypeHistogramVisitor`

-This visitor go through all `DefinedTypeNodes` and outputs a histogram of how many times each type is used in the Kinobi IDL.
+This visitor goes through all `DefinedTypeNodes` and outputs a histogram of how many times each type is used in the Kinobi IDL.

 ```ts
 const histogram = kinobi.accept(getDefinedTypeHistogramVisitor());